 - If no recommended articles for the current page exist, the widget will automatically open to this tab.

 - Recommended: This tab will display articles that are recommended for the page you're currently on.
-Learn more about using Using the Widget for Contextual Help: Pages to Recommend On.
+Learn more about Using the Widget for Contextual Help: Pages to Recommend On.

 - If recommended articles exist, the widget will automatically open to this tab.

 - Contact: If you have enabled the Contact Form in your knowledge base, this tab will display it.
 If you aren't using Contact Form, you won't see this tab.
+Once a reader submits the contact form, the Contact tab will display a thank-you message until that reader either:

 How to use the widget